 Know ye not, that to whom ye yield yourselves servants to obey..
 (Romans 6:16)

 Over the years, I have heard people (seasoned Christians) say that fasting is my “duty” as a Christian.
 Therefore, I fasted.
 The “duty “experience was dry and full of rules, and regulations.
 I remember fasting, and the only thing that I was thinking about was the day that I was due to come off the fast (it sucked – tremendously).
-I thought about the food that I was going to indulge in after the fast was done.
+I thought about the food that I was going to indulge in after the fast was over.
 You may ask, did you pray while you fasted?
 NO, not really, well maybe I said a little prayer at the beginning of my day but for the most part praying was not a part of my fasting ritual.
 My fasting was dead! – no life! – So.
 After years of this kind of fasting, I would cringe every time that I heard anything having to do with a fast.
 I DID NOT want to go through that painful ordeal again, PERIOD!
 Even though I never verbalize it, I was done with that whole fasting thing.

 Thank you, amen!

-Finally … Ahhh Grace & Understanding
+Finally … Ahhh Favour & Understanding

 Thank you for visiting my blog,